necopinus/necopinus.xyz/newsletters/2018-01-28-the-last-remaining-hominin.md

 The second argument that indefinite growth can be sustained is to deny that resource limitations exist at all.
 When pushed, proponents of this view almost invariably fall back to the proposition that the colonization and exploitation of outer space is humanity's "ace in the hole".
 The first counter-argument to this assertion is that space travel still presents significant technological challenges, while the looming threats of environmental degredation and resource depletion are all but imminent.
 To attempt to outrun these threats using given the space technology we now have is, to be generous, a civilizational hail mary.
 More fundamentally however, colonizing the Solar System only substitutes one limit (the resources available on Earth) for another (the resources available in the Solar System).
 While the latter is a much higher limit, it is again not infinite.
 Barring the unlikely discovery of low-energy faster-than-light travel, growth must still ultimately be bounded.

 The most generous possible future is one in which blind luck allows us to outrun planetary limits and colonize the Solar System.
 This scenario pushes out the limits of growth substantially, but does not remove them.
 It is also, given our current technology, an extremely improbable outcome.
 The smart money is that we will confront the physical limits of Earth far before large-scale space colonization become feasible.
-If we are to colonize the Solar System, we will do so after learning how to construct a zero-growth civilization...
-Or not at all.
+If we are to colonize the Solar System, we will do so after learning how to construct a zero-growth civilization… Or not at all.

 * [Global warming (Wikipedia)](https://en.wikipedia.org/wiki/Global_warming)
 * [Land degradation (Wikipedia)](https://en.wikipedia.org/wiki/Land_degradation)